carpentries-incubator/hpc-intro/LAYOUT.md

 Javascript, are stored in `img/`, `css/`, and `js/` directories of their own.
 We keep website artwork in the `img/` directory separate from figures used in the lesson (which are stored in `fig/`) to make it simple to update the former automatically.
-Most authors should not need to modify any of the support files themselves.

 The `_layouts/` directory holds the page templates used to translate Markdown to HTML, while the `_includes/` directory holds snippets of HTML that are used in several page layouts.
 These directories have underscores at the start of their names to be consistent with Jekyll's naming conventions, but the files they contain are for Pandoc.

+Most authors should not need to modify any of the support files themselves.
+The only exception is the `_includes/footer.html` file linking the "Source" button to [lesson-template][swc-lesson-template].
+That URL should be replaced by the URL of the repository of the actual lesson.

 # Tools